 Myland has announced the recall of three lots of Hydrocodone Bitartrate and Acetaminophen Tablets, USP 10mg/500mg.

-It is possible that a number of tablets from the affected lots may exceed the weight requirement, essentially causing higher dosage of acetaminophen, resulting in consumers possibility taking more than the intended acetaminophen dose.
+It is possible that several tablets from the affected lots may exceed the weight requirement, essentially causing higher dosages of acetaminophen, resulting in consumers possibly taking more than the intended acetaminophen dose.

 This includes product with the following NDC numbers and lot numbers beginning with the letter “C” – The lot number can be found on the side of the manufacturer’s bottle.

 - 0603-3888-32 – 1000 count